lannonbr/vscode-rocks/src/pages/minimal-ui/index.md

 Currently the multi-command extension doesn't add the command to the command palette, but the extension is on [GitHub](https://github.com/ryuta46/vscode-multi-command), so if someone would wish to investigate if they could add something like that, the maintainer is likely willing to take PRs.

 Overall, having the ability to push all of the UI out of the way can be extremely useful when doing a deep dive in your code or writing in VS Code, like how I do with this blog.
-As well, the multi-command feature would be a great addition into the main VS Code repository, but having an extension that implements it works anyways.
+As well, the multi-command feature would be a great addition into the main VS Code repository but having an extension that implements it works anyways.
 It's a simple feature but can be extrapolated into a variety of more complex workflows.